Grand-Canonical Symmetric Orbifold Theories: Abstract

 \section{Abstract}

-In this letter, we study grand-canonical symmetric orbifolds of conformal field theories on the sphere.
-We show that a consistent operator product expansion can be defined, provided the Hilbert space is taken to be the direct sum of symmetric orbifolds of all degrees.
-This Hilbert space contains a tower of central operators of conformal dimension zero, one of which represents the central charge of the Virasoro algebra.
-Our construction thus provides a conformal field theory interpretation of the central charge operator $\II$ in $AdS_3$ string theory.
+In this letter, we study grand-canonical symmetric orbifolds of conformal field theories.
+We propose to define them as the direct sum of symmetric orbifolds of all degrees.
+The natural basis of operators is one that mixes all sectors.
+We describe this basis in terms of partial permutations, and explain how to define and calculate the operator product expansion in that framework.
+Our construction provides a conformal field theory interpretation of the central charge operator $\II$ in $AdS_3$ string theory.